otonashixav/solid-flip/README.md

 ## Animate Integrations

-All of these integrations can be provided with either multiple sets of keyframes and options to be passed to `element.animate` or a callback to manually animate an element.
-Providing keyframes via `extraKeyframesList` can be useful if you want to use `composite` with unsupported properties.
+All of these integrations can be provided with either keyframes (as a string or callback) and options to be passed to `element.animate` or a callback to manually animate an element.

 These animation options are applied by default: